Deep sequence models tend to memorize geometrically; it is unclear why: Detailed background on the path-star task

 \section{Detailed background on the path-star task}

-A path-star graph $\graph = (\vertices, \edges)$ is a special tree graph from \citet{bachmann24pitfalls} that has a central node named $\start$ with multiple paths emanating from it.
+A path-star graph $\graph = (\vertices, \edges)$ is a special tree graph from \citet{bachmann24pitfalls} that has a central root named $\start$ with multiple disjoint, uniform-length paths emanating from it.
 One of the leaf nodes is specified as $\goal$.
 The task is to find the unique path from $\start$ to $\goal$.
 To solve this task, one may either plan---by searching over the paths and backtracking---or execute a much simpler solution by following the unique path back from $\goal$, and then outputting the reverse of this path.
 Although this solution is algorithmically straightforward, and although a Transformer can even be shown to learn this solution under a simple multi-token modification to the objective, the next-token objective itself fails to learn this task even with sufficient amounts of data.
 Thus, the failure comes from optimization under the next-token objective.
 In this sense, the path-star task is known to be a minimal textbook adversarial example to next-token learning.

 \textbf{In-context path-star task.} In the in-context version of the task, the model is given the prefix $\prefix = (\asseq(\graph), \start, \goal)$ that provides a randomized adjacency list, and indicates the start and goal nodes, in the model's context.
 The model must then produce the true path as response, $\response = (\start, \hdots, \goal)$.
 To cast this as a learning task, we define a distribution $\distr_{d, l}$ corresponding to graphs of the same topology, degree $d$ and path length $l$.
-To sample $\prefix \sim \distr_{d, l}$, we uniformly sample node values from a vocabulary $\vocab$ to create the graph $G$; given this, we can randomize the adjacency list $\asseq(\graph)$. \Cref{fig:overview-in-weights,fig:overview-in-context} contrast the two evaluation regimes we use throughout: in-weights (edge memorization \& path finetuning) versus in-context (graph in the prompt).
+To sample $\prefix \sim \distr_{d, l}$, we uniformly sample node values from a vocabulary $\vocab$ to create the graph $G$; given this, we can randomize the adjacency list $\asseq(\graph)$.

+\Cref{fig:overview-in-weights,fig:overview-in-context} contrast the two evaluation regimes we use throughout: in-weights (edge memorization \& path finetuning) versus in-context (graph in the prompt).